 - The variety of issues happened in actual mobile network is limited.
 There could be corner network issues that hardly happen in live network.

 Sufficient ML training data plays a key role to a useful ML model.
 The more training data provided, the better the performance of ML model.
-To overcome these challenges, the MnS consumer can request the NDT to generate data with an indication of data requirements, e.g. data type, required data period, data sampling periods, etc. After the NDT modelling, theNDT sends a report with the generated data to the MnS consumer, which can be used to enhance model accuracy by providing a wide range of training examples that reflect potential real network conditions.
+To overcome these challenges, the MnS consumer can request the NDT to generate data with an indication of data requirements, e.g. data type, required data period, data sampling periods, etc. After the NDT modelling, the MnS producer sends a report with the generated data to the MnS consumer, which can be used to enhance model accuracy by providing a wide range of training examples reflecting potential real network conditions.

 * * * End of Changes * * * *